IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
 The purpose of this document is to provide a comprehensive Software Requirements Specification (SRS) for **QuickKart**, an online e-commerce platform designed for users to browse products, place orders, and manage their profile.
 It also serves as a platform for vendors to list products and manage stock.
-The system will include an admin interface for managing products, users, and vendors.
 This SRS outlines the functional and non-functional requirements of the QuickKart system, ensuring that the developers, testers, and stakeholders are aligned on the project’s scope and expectations.

 ### 1.2 Scope
 QuickKart is an e-commerce application that facilitates online product browsing, ordering, and payment.
 The platform will support: